NCERT Solutions Class 8 Social Science Civics Chapter 9 – Access Free PDF

 1. Why do you think there are so few cases of private water supply in the world?

 Answer: Water is a basic necessity.
 Hence, universal access to safe drinking water is necessary for a standard quality of life.
 It needs to be provided to everyone – either free of charge or at affordable rates.
-But, as private companies work towards the singular goal of maximizing profits, there was a steep rise in the price of water in cases where the responsibility for water supply was handed over to private companies.
+But, as private companies work towards the singular goal of maximising profits, there was a steep rise in the price of water in cases where the responsibility for water supply was handed over to private companies.
 This made water unaffordable for many.
 Cities saw huge protests with riots breaking out at various places.
-This forced the government to take back the service from private hands.
-Therefore, only a few cases of private water supply exists in the world.
+This forced the governments to take back the service from private hands.
+Therefore, only a few cases of private water supply exist in the world.

 2. Do you think water in Chennai is available to and affordable by all?
 Discuss.

 Answer: Water is not equally available to all citizens in Chennai.
 Water in Chennai is supplied by the municipality, which fails to meet the demand 100%.
-Some areas get regular water supply, while many areas get erratic supply of water.
+Some areas get a regular water supply, while many areas get an erratic supply of water.
 People from the middle class and upper class buy packaged drinking water or water from tankers.
-The burden of water supply shortage falls mostly on the poor, as they cannot afford the expense of tanker or packaged water.
+The burden of water supply shortage falls mostly on the poor, as they cannot afford the expense of tankers or packaged water.
 Those who live close to the storage points get more water, while colonies further away receive less supply.